sigcsets/sigcse2022/_authors/workshops.md

 ## Author guidelines: Workshops
 {% include alert info='Current as of August 13 2020' %}

 Workshops provide an in-depth review of, or introduction to, a topic of interest to the SIGCSE community.
-A successful workshop should provide participants with materials and/or ideas that are immediately useful to the workshop participants.
+A successful workshop provides materials and/or ideas that are immediately useful to the workshop’s participants.

 {% include review-anonymity.html %}

-## Virtual
+## Virtual Mode

 {% include authorguidelines-planning.html %}

 This year the Technical Symposium will be a fully virtual conference.
-Therefore, proposers must be committed to hold the workshop in virtual mode and proposals must include clear plans for running workshops in the virtual mode.
+Therefore, proposers must be committed to hold the workshop in virtual mode and the proposal must include clear plans for running the workshop in virtual mode.

-### Virtual Mode
 - Workshops are three hours long
-- A workshop fee (in addition to conference registration) is required for workshop participants
+- A workshop fee (in addition to conference registration) may be required for workshop participants
-- Enrollment limits (maximum enrollment) can be suggested by the proposer
+- Enrollment limits (maximum enrollment) can be suggested by the proposer, but may be changed as needed
 - It is unknown what platform will be provided for virtual workshops; therefore it is unknown what features will be available in the virtual workshop space.

 ## Review Criteria and Process

 Submissions are **not** anonymous.
 Proposals are evaluated for relevance, anticipated interest, and quality.
 Additionally, the Workshop Chairs will consider the variety of topics with the aim of offering a diverse program.
-Finally, for workshops that have run before, feedback from prior workshops may be taken into account.
-You may want to review the list of last year’s accepted SIGCSE Technical Symposium workshops prior to submitting a proposal.
+Finally, for workshops that have been conducted in a previous SIGCSE Technical Symposium, feedback from prior workshops may be taken into account.
+You may want to review the list of last year’s accepted SIGCSE Technical Symposium Workshops prior to submitting a proposal.

 The proposal has two parts: the full proposal and the EasyChair submission, both of which are discussed in more detail below.